InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Heterogeneous Devices

 \section{Heterogeneous Devices}

 A quantum repeater is a key element in a scalable quantum network.
 Component devices such as quantum memories and quantum frequency converters are essential to the realization of a quantum repeater.
-We leverage three different types of state-of-the-art qubit systems that are being developed at Argonne as quantum nodes to demonstrate a quantum network repeater (\Cref{fig:triangle-qnet}): trapped ytterbium (Yb) atom arrays, erbium ions (\Erppp) in solids, and superconducting quantum devices.
-This heterogeneous architecture addresses a key scalability requirement by allowing for remote quantum entanglement and communication between different kinds of quantum information carriers in both the optical and microwave regimes.
+We leverage three types of state-of-the-art qubit systems that are being developed at Argonne as quantum nodes to demonstrate a quantum network repeater (\Cref{fig:triangle-qnet}) for InterQnet-Achieve: trapped ytterbium atom arrays, erbium ions (\Erppp) in solids, and superconducting quantum devices.
+This heterogeneous architecture addresses a key scalability requirement (see \textbf{C1} in \Cref{sec:open-challenges}) by allowing remote quantum entanglement and communication between different kinds of quantum information carriers in both the optical and microwave regimes.

 Each of the three qubit systems can generate either photon-photon or photon-spin entanglement to serve as a quantum node for entanglement swapping and entanglement-based quantum communications.
+Link-level entanglement between heterogeneous devices will be generated by using the meet-in-the-middle protocol with QFC at a Bell state measurement (BSM) node.
 We will use the Yb atom array system as the key quantum repeater station; this will provide both long-lived quantum memories based on the atom spin states and the necessary two-qubit gates between local atoms for implementing the error mitigation schemes of Thrust 2 (see \Cref{sec:qec}).
 Below, we provide detailed descriptions of the three distinct qubit platforms and clarify the role of each component device.